History of libraries: South Africa

 Beginning in 1910, South Africa's public libraries grew in importance to the country's English settlers.
 During World War I, South Africa had a total of seventy-one subscription libraries, all governed by the English government.
-Afrikaners had less libraries at the time, only seven.
+Afrikaners had fewer libraries at the time, only seven.

 In 1928, two librarians were appointed by the Carnegie Corporation in New York to survey library resources in South Africa.
 Their top two concerns were the lack of library use by Afrikaners and creating library provisions and school library services for non-Whites, with the recommendation that they not share the same buildings as White patrons.

 During the apartheid years (1948–1994), progressive libraries such as the Durban Library, opened branches in Indian and Colored communities, despite government pressure to not do so.
 The years of apartheid began with the Natal Indian Congress, founded by Gandhi, which called upon the Durban City Council to end the restriction of non-Europeans by opening the library to all sections of the community.
 The pressure put on the city council by the Natal India Congress forced the council to start a travelling service for non-European patrons.

 The Afrikaans government during apartheid passed several discriminatory legislative measures including the Separate Amenities Act of 1953, forcing councils to provide separate amenities and services for each race.
 If the councils were unable to provide these amenities and services to all races, they focused solely on Whites.
 During this time the Afrikaans government became responsible for Black library provisions while the provinces became responsible for Colored, Indian and White library provisions, a fact that took two years for the South African Library Association to find out.